schemathesis/schemathesis/docs/stateful.rst

 How to specify connections?
 ---------------------------

-To specify how different endpoints depend on each other, we use a special syntax from the Open API specification - `Open API links <https://swagger.io/docs/specification/links/>`_.
+To specify how different operations depend on each other, we use a special syntax from the Open API specification - `Open API links <https://swagger.io/docs/specification/links/>`_.
 It describes how the output from one operation can be used as input for other operations.
 To define such connections, you need to extend your API schema with the ``links`` keyword: